 - Now repeat the above process to reinstall TCP/IP.

-Once done, restart your system and it should fix the issue.
+Once done, restart your system and it should fix the problem at hand.

-If none of the methods listed above have worked for you, then it’s time to reset and refresh components involved in network connectivity.
-Here’s the process you need to follow to do that:
+If none of the above methods have worked for you so far, then it’s time to reset and refresh components involved in network connectivity.
+Here’s the procedure to do that:

 1. Create a text file with the following commands and save it as fixnetwork.bat.

-2. Right click on the bat file you created in the above step and click Run as administrator.
+2. Right click on the bat file you just created and click Run as administrator.

-[Note that the process requires you to perform registry tasks so make sure you create a registry backup before getting started.]
+Note: The process requires you to perform registry tasks so make sure you create a registry backup before getting started.

-4. Hold Windows key and press R to display the Run dialog box.
+4. Press Windows key + R to open the Run dialog.

 6. Next search for the following value in the Registry editor window: